Here's a couple of badges with the goat design

 The flats were built on the site of some of Gateshead's worst slum housing (pictured).
 Under the Housing Act of 1930 the Council was given much greater legal power to deal with slum housing and whole areas could be demolished.
 Barn Close was the first area to be tackled after an enquiry in 1932 revealed conditions of extreme squalor (one basement was found to contain 11 people).
 Between 1932 and 1935 Barn Close and other

-**Free fast shipping both ways for exchange (size/color/styles/defective). **Half size up is recommended for wide feet. **Shoes will be shipped without box.
+**Free/Easy Exchange. **Shoe width is medium to wide.
+Half size up is recommended for extra wide feet. **Shoes will be shipped without box.

 found to contain 11 people).
 Between 1932 and 1935 Barn Close and other slum areas at Pipewellgate, Hillgate, Bridge Street, Church Street and Old Fold were acquired by compulsory purchase order and demolished.
 This added to the worsening housing shortage, and with a lack of available land on which to build, the solution was to build upwards.